opsit-io/opsit-version-type/README.md

 ## Introduction

-*io.opsit.version.Version* is an immutable datatype that reporesents software version.
+*io.opsit.version.Version* is an immutable datatype that represents software version.

 It supports the specifications of Semantic Versioning and can be used like a Number: arithmetic operations and comparisons are supported.